The Evolution of Religiosity

 University of New Mexico

 Notes: (1) The 447 seminar status of this course in the Religious Studies Program allows it to count toward fulfilling the "advanced seminar requirement" for a RS major or minor.
-(2) The Peace and Global Justice Studies Program (PCST 340) section of the course is approved for students enrolled in the UNM Business School's Innovation Academy.
+(2) The Peace and Global Justice Studies Program (PCST) sections of the course are approved for students enrolled in the UNM Business School's Innovation Academy!

-Also, be sure to contact me if you have difficulty registering.
+Be sure to contact me via email if you have difficulty registering.

-What about a syllabus?
-Well, there is one in production for 2019, but it will mostly cover course expectations and the grading scheme (the latter is now available below).
-I generally do not publish a schedule detailing our lecture / discussion topics.
-Yes, I have a general plan for the course, but adaptive changes will be made along the way affecting the order and speed of subject matter covered.
+To get a better sense of the course, keep reading.
+Also, you'll find a downloadable Fall 2016 Syllabus below.
+But, again, when it is made available, go to the UNM Learn web site for the most up-to-date course "mechanics" info; what you find there supercedes everything on this web site.
+I have a general plan for the course, but, adaptive changes will be made to the order and rates of subject matter covered.
 Except in broad outline, I never teach this course the the same way twice - it depends on the needs and spirit of the class.
-Once started, the class becomes kind of a living thing for me, and student curiosities and concerns often affect my decisions about where to go next, as does new literature that demands attention and which sometimes appears during the course.
-We eventually cover everything possible about the evolutionary origins and potential adaptive significance of religiosity, especially in relation to human coalitional psychology (i.e., the adaptive design of the human psyche enabling astute management of specific relationships, as well as effective and efficient navigation of the social networks we all depend upon for individual survival and reproduction (i.e., gene replication and "inclusive fitness").
+This is why the syllabus does not contain a rigorous schedule of discussion topics.
+Once started, the class becomes kind of a living thing, at least for me.
+Student curosities and concerns, expressed in weekly writing assignments and discussions, shift my instincts about where to go next, as does hot new literature that sometimes appears during the course.
+We eventually cover everything possible about the evolutionary origins and potential adaptive significance of religiosity, especially in relation to human coalitional psychology (i.e., the adaptive design of the human psyche enabling astute management of specific relationships, as well as the effective and efficient navigation of the social networks we all depend upon for individual survival and reproduction (i.e., gene replication and "inclusive fitness").

-Our "textbook" for 2019 again almost certainly will be evolutionary psychologist Matt Rosanno's "Supernatural Selection" (published 2010).
+Our "textbook" for 2018 will be evolutionary psychologist Matt Rosanno's "Supernatural Selection" (2010).
 Get it from Amazon or a similar source ASAP, and, I suggest, go ahead and start reading it.
-(Note: It will not be available at the UNM bookstore.)
+(Note: It will not be available at the UNM Bookstore.)
 A Kindle version is available as well as used copies.
-"Supernatural Selection" has serious limitations, is a few years old, and the course will provide a much broader view of religiosity than it does.
+"Supernatural Selection" has its limitations, is a few years old, and the course will provide a much broader view of religiosity than does this book.
 But, "Supernatural Selection" still stands alone as the only single-author attempt at constructing a multifaceted, integrated adaptationist account of religion, and it is very readable for a broad audience.
-Some of its major tenents are in basic agreement with my own views of the role of religion in human social life in that Rosanno emphasizes that religion is fundamentally involved in establishing and maintaining relationships.
-We'll try to see very deeply into the complexity of its role in that.
+Some of its major tenents are in basic agreement with my own views of the role of religion in social life in that Rosanno emphasizes that religion is fundamentally involved in establishing and maintaining relationships.
+We'll try to see deeply into the complexity of its role in that.

 This course offers a comprehensive, nuanced, scientific materialist, Darwinian analysis of all aspects and varieties of religious behavior and inner experience.

-The course is for mature who are dedicated to the pursuit of fundamental self-knowledge.
+The course is for mature "on-site" and "virtually on-site," synchronous online ZOOM students, who are dedicated to the pursuit of fundamental self-knowledge.
 I expect maximal real time attendance, from both in-class and online studets, and that everyone will do their best, with some instructor faciliation, to actively participate in thoughtful, principled, analytical discussion, paper presentations, and writing.
 The course is designed to bring about an in-depth understanding of the evolutionary biology of "religiosity," the package of instincts and cognitive designs that lead humans, pan-culturally, to create all sorts of religions and, how these instincts and resulting religions relate adaptively to fundamental aspects of human social life.

 It is important that you understand the following.
-Our course is not going to deal with untestable propositions concerning the existence of supernatural entities.
+Our course is not about untestable propositions concerning the existence of supernatural entities; these will not be discussed.
 Nor is it about whether religion is morally good, bad, or neutral.
-Rest assured, the course has no evangelical atheist agenda.
+Rest assured, there is no evangelical atheist agenda.
 Careful questions about variation in religion's adaptive significance in diverse traditional versus modern social and ecological contexts are fair game.
-Moreover, this course is not about the cultural relationships between religion and science.
+Nor is this course about the cultural relationships between religion and science.
 We are not going to debate, for example, whether or not they are non-overlapping magisteria (sensu S.J.
-Gould), or histories about how science and religion have interacted, per se.
-This course IS all about the deep psychobiology of religion.
-And, we will use the study of our innate religiosity as a portal for understanding the design of the human psyche more broadly.
+Gould).
+This course IS all about the deep biology of religion.
+We will also use the study of our innate religiosity as a portal for understanding the design of the human psyche more broadly.

 The course covers recent papers on the evolutionary psychology and evolutionary cognitive neuroscience of religiosity, as well as a variety of state-of-art testable hypotheses about the origins and adaptive significance of human religiosity.
 Religion, religiosity instincts, and certain more general underlying evolved design features of the human psyche are examined in a non-judgmental way that, just like, for example, a course on spider biology would cover the origins and adaptive significance of spider webs and the different types of spider silks, or a course on mammalian carnivores would cover the adaptive design of fangs and carnassial (meat-shearing) teeth.
 The course will elucidate, for ALL serious students, the evolutionary origins, maintenance, and probable adaptive (i.e., fitness-enhancing) elaborations of religiosity by natural selection during the vastness of human evolutionary history.
 Thus we will discuss multiple explanations of how religions, and the enabling religiosity instincts, which drive us almost inexorably to create them, potentially are highly functional evolutionary adaptations - products of direct natural selection, and not just "cognitive by-products" or other sorts of maladaptive or non-sensical "cognitive-emotional junk."